Gina Lujan – Social Entrepreneur

 - Being the first maker space in the nation to partner with an academic institution to open innovation space.

 - Partnering with VSP to bring the region’s first corporate innovation lab here.
 “The Shop @VSP”

 - Working as Innovation Consultants for Intel, AT&T, SMUD, Northrop Grumman, Toyota, City Of Sacramento, City Of Rocklin, City Of Rancho Cordova.

 - Creating a badging program for California Community Colleges

-- Creating a badging program for City Of Sacramento for youth.
+- Creating a badging program for the City Of Sacramento for youth.